 When both parents are aware that they are carriers of the sickle cell disease gene and prefer not to have a child with sick cell disease, they can opt for pre-implantation genetic diagnosis (PIGD) to manipulate the fertilization process.

 This is similar to in vitro fertilization (IVF) and involves the removal of eggs from a woman’s ovaries and fertilization in a laboratory setting.
-The embryo can then be tested for sickle cell anaemia and implanted into the woman’s womb only if the results are negative.
+The embryo can then be tested for sickle cell anemia and implanted into the woman’s womb only if the results are negative.
 It is a relatively new procedure and can be costly to be carried out.